Incognito Mode Is Not "Secret"

 Incognito mode alone is insufficient.
 If you genuinely want to protect your online privacy, combine the following measures:

-- Tor Browser: The most powerful anonymization tool.
+• Tor Browser: A browser built specifically for anonymity.
 Encrypts traffic through multiple layers and conceals your IP address

 Summary